 However, a lot of people only focus on the technical skills required when it comes to pursuing a career in engineering.
-These of course vary depending on the discipline you are opting for; for example Biomedical engineering online degrees naturally require completely different skills to someone who is pursuing civil engineering.
+These of course, vary depending on the discipline you are opting for; for example, Biomedical engineering online degrees naturally require entirely different skills to someone who is pursuing civil engineering.

 The ability to present

-If you are serious about gaining a senior position as an engineer, you need to learn how to communicate information in a simple and easy to digest manner.
-On a lot of occasions, you will be transmitting these details to high-level directors, who simply want to find out about the end-point, not the technical information in-between.
+If you are serious about gaining a senior position as an engineer, you need to learn how to communicate information in a simple and easy-to-digest manner.
+On many occasions, you will be transmitting these details to high-level directors who simply want to find out about the endpoint, not the technical information in-between.

 Work on this, and you will be much more respected through your early career.